anan0110692/GeoAI-FoundGen/README.md

 3. Run the desired evaluation cell.

 ### Pre-trained parameters
 Pre-trained parameters can be downloaded from [C2Seg-AV](https://sharedby.blomp.com/gri25h), [FLAIR](https://sharedby.blomp.com/rKtw6x).
-Each dataset includes one `.pkl` file contains a list of model parameters , with a length equal to the number of runs (10).
+Each dataset includes one `.pkl` file contains a list of pre-trained models  , with a length equal to the number of runs (10).
 To start the download please, enter the following email address github.gatafiles@gmail.com

 ## Acknowledgements